-- 3.22 In addition to our consideration of the four factors discussed above in paragraph 2.13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.23 In particular, we consider that our proposal would encourage investment and innovation by facilitating the provision of an ultrafast broadband network by the Applicant.
+- 3.22 In addition to our consideration of the four factors discussed above in paragraph 2.13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.23 In particular, we consider that our proposal would encourage investment and innovation by facilitating the provision of an electronic communications network by the Applicant.
 The provision of such a network would encourage the availability of a wide range of communications services and the availability of high-speed data transfer services.
-In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.24 We also consider that the Applicant's intended network could also enhance competition and customer choice as the Applicant proposes; to offer retail services in competition with existing operators in areas where consumers are often under served with poor broadband, and to provide wholesale services to other operators.
+In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.24 We also consider that the Applicant's intended electronic communications network could also enhance competition and customer choice as it proposes to offer retail services in competition with other operators and to provide wholesale services to other operators.

-17 Electronic Communications Code (Conditions and Restrictions) Regulations 2003 (SI 2003 No. 2553) (as amended).
+19 Electronic Communications Code (Conditions and Restrictions) Regulations 2003 (SI 2003 No. 2553) (as amended).